 Your Presentation should now be saved as a PDF file.

 Depending on what version of Windows you have, there are multiple ways to create a PDF.
 If you are unsure on how to create a PDF; we recommend using a free tool called CutePDF.

 - Download and install CutePDF Note: Once installed, CutePDF creates a printer in your in your list of print devices.

 - Open the program you used to create your poster and select “Print.”

 - Select “CutePDF Writer

 - Depending on the application you use, click the "Printer Properties," “Settings” or “Page Setup” button to check paper size and margins.
 Note: set all of the margins to zero.

 - Click on the "OK" button in the various dialogs until you are taken back to the main Print dialog window.

-- Click the "Save" button to generate the PDF file.
+- A dialog window will ask where to save your file.
+Choose your location and click the “Save” button to generate the PDF file.